anhdaroo/ticketerMuseum/README.md

 This is my refresher on HTML/CSS.
 Familiarizing myself with boostrap and all of its functionalities.

-Created this local site to play to simulate a little candy museum
+Created this local site to simulate a little candy museum